sportsbitenews/web-optimizator/readme.txt

 options).
 Also it applies CSS Sprites and data:URI techniques.
 It supports unobtrusive JavaScript conversion, multiple hosts, and a lot of other useful options.
+Actually Web Optimizer applies all known client side optimization approaches to completely speed up your website.
 Average acceleration is 2.5 times.
 Web Optimizer was initially based on PHP Speedy.

 Web Optimizer native plugin for Wordpress: http://wordpress.org/extend/plugins/web-optimizer/